Feel

-Obsessive compulsive disorder (OCD) is an anxiety disorder that consists of obsessions and compulsions.
-Someone with OCD may experience unwanted repetitive thoughts and the need to carry out certain activities to try and ease the distressing thoughts.
-These thoughts are not in your control and can cause high levels of anxiety.
+Obsessive compulsive disorder (OCD) is an anxiety disorder.
+People with OCD often have obsessions and compulsions.
+Both children and adults can be affected by OCD.
+For example, they may feel unwanted repetitive thoughts, and the need to carry out certain activities to try and ease the distressing thoughts.
+These thoughts are not in their control and can cause high levels of anxiety.
 For some people, they may feel that they need to hide this from others.

 Symptoms of OCD

-- showering several times a day
+- washing hands and showering several times a day

 - not wanting to leave your house for daily exercise or go into the local community